chaoss/wg-risk/focus-areas/business-risk/README.md

-# Business Risk (How likely am I to be stuck with this project and no community)
+# Business Risk

 Goal: Understand how active a community exists around/to support a given software package.

+Driving question: How likely am I to be stuck with this project and no community?

 Metric | Question